-A Teacup Yorkie is a special type of dog breed, that isvery famous in the US and UK.
+A Teacup Yorkie is a special type of dog breed, that is very famous in the US and UK.
 This breed of dog is so small in size that it is known as a teacup Yorkie, the size of these dogs is so small that sometimes they can even fit a teacup.
 These teacup Yorkies are also known as Teacup Yorkshire Terriers, miniature Yorkshire Terriers, Toy Yorkies, mini and micro Yorkies.

 This dog breed is, as you know, miniature in size – you can even carry them in your purse when you go out for a family picnic or dinner.
 Now, here the question arises, what is the need for such a small breed of dogs?
 Well, in the modern world there is no specific reason for these dogs.
 Originally, this breed came into existence as a working dog that could catch rodents, like mice and rats.
 As these dogs look extremely cute and easy to handle, many started adopting them as pets.

 You do not require a dog license in the US and UK to own one of these dogs, but you have to keep one thing in mind that these dogs are on the expensive side, and need a lot of maintenance in terms of their hair, in particular.
+For more information about teacup and mini-sized puppies, check out foufou puppies.

 What Size Is A Teacup Yorkie Full Grown?

 There is a difference in the size of the standard Yorkie and a Teacup Yorkie.
-So, you must not be mistaken of the standard Yorkie size when going for a Teacup or a Toy Yorkie.
+So, you must not be mistaken for the standard Yorkie size when going for a Teacup or a Toy Yorkie.
 The size of the teacup Yorkie when fully grown i.e. when the pup is around 12-18 months of age is between 2-3 pounds.
 On the other hand, the size of a fully grown standard Yorkie is around 4-7 pounds.

-One question that normally arises in peoples mind when they go for these teacup Yorkies, is if these pups would be healthy enough to live a lifespan since they are even smaller than the standard Yorkie.
+One question that normally arises in people’s mind when they go for these teacup Yorkies, is if these pups would be healthy enough to live a lifespan since they are even smaller than the standard Yorkie.
 This is a pretty valid concern, you have to be very peculiar while going for a teacup Yorkie, make sure that you get the pup from an expert registered breeder, who knows how to breed the Yorkshire Terrier properly.

 The standard size of the Yorkie is the size where the pup will be healthy and fit to live its normal lifespan.
 So there is always a risk of the health of the teacup Yorkie.
 You have to be extra cautious about the health of the Teacup variation of this breed.
-This can actually increase the vet bill, so you have to be prepared for it as well, while going for a standard or a teacup Yorkie.
+This can actually increase the vet bill, so you have to be prepared for it as well while going for a standard or a teacup Yorkie.

 What Is The Teacup Yorkie Life Span?